dkilmer/ogl_template/README.md

 ## ogl_template

 Template for OpenGL projects that render triangles.
 Uses a buffer of position, color, normal and UV, which is squished to 24 bytes per vertex by using various normalized ints.
+Also uses mapped buffers with fences, which makes it faster to stream a bunch of geometry every frame.

 To compile this, you will need a `deps` folder.
 I'm doing something a little unusual here, so that I can quickly create prototype projects.
 My deps folder has the subdirectories `chipmunk`, `glad`, `portaudio`, `sdl2` and `stb`.
 Under `stb` I dumped the whole [stb repo](https://github.com/nothings/stb).
 Under `glad` I dumped the `c` branch of the [glad repo](https://github.com/Dav1dde/glad/tree/c).
 The `chipmunk`, `sdl2` and `portaudio` projects are structured with `include` and `lib` folders.
 Under the `lib` folders are subdirectories `macos`, `linux` and `win32` which should contain the static libs to link for their respective platforms.